gurtejboparai/gurtejboparai.github.io/README.md

 ### Instructions
 #### 1) Create a new repository in your Github account
-To host our resume, we will use a Distibuted Version Control system(DVCS) such as Git.
+To host a resume, we will use a Distibuted Version Control system(DVCS) such as Git.
 Andrew Etter in his book _Modern Technical Writing_, mentions that DVCS have better performance, allow online work and are superior for concurrent work on the same file.
 Github is a great web-based inteface for managing Git repositories.
 - Log in to your Github account
 - Click on `New` next to repositories in top left
 - Fill in the name for your repository in the standard format: `username.github.io`.
 Note: use the same username as your Github account's username